F2402 2016 Contemporary Biology II

 differences between C2006 and F2402, see

 SCHEDULING PROBLEMS: If you need to take F2402, but the lectures conflict with another required class, you can register for F2402, but attend the morning lectures.
-You will have to register in person instead of over the phone, and Dr. M will have to sign your add/drop form.
+You will have to register in person instead of online, and Dr. M will have to sign your add/drop form.

 If there is an emergency at the time of the final, you will have to apply for an incomplete (which a dean must approve) and take a make up exam at the officially scheduled time.